man > networkctl(1)

 dormant

-the device has a carrier, but is not yet ready for normal traffic
+The device has a carrier, but is not yet ready for normal traffic.

 degraded-carrier

-for bond or bridge master, one of the bonding or bridge slave network interfaces is
+One of the bonding or bridge slave network interfaces is in off, no-carrier, or

 carrier

-network interfaces are enslaved to the master
+network interfaces are enslaved to the master.

 degraded